PyiTheinKyaw/Demo-Meta-Transaction/README.md

 ## Relayer and EIP712 Meta-Transaction

-This project is for code testing by automata Network company's interview.

 Project scope is design and implement a simple Relayer service that will batch user submitted transactions and submit multiple transactions in one meta-transaction.

 ![image-20220605195820334](./img/image-20220605195820334.png)